playi/pxt/common-docs/release-tests/editor.md

 * Change the language and make sure things are translated Toolbox
 * Test keyboard navigation of categories
-* Make sure categories don'T take too long to open
+* Make sure categories don't take too long to open
 * Test search
     1. Make sure built-in blocks (if, for, math operators, true/false, etc) can show up in search
     2. Test search while localized; make sure you can search localized terms and find appropriate results